 - In the first quarter of 2013, the number of serious adverse events associated with Xarelto surpassed those of Pradaxa (another new anticoagulant), which ranked as the number one reported drug in terms of adverse events in 2012.

 - During 2014, the FDA received 3,331 serious adverse event reports for Xarelto, including 379 deaths, 1,129 embolic-thrombotic events (treatment failure), and 1,657 hemorrhage events.

 The Institute for Safe Medication Practices (ISMP), a nonprofit organization that tracks FDA adverse event reporting, said that Xarelto data sends a “strong signal” regarding its safety and that there is “evidence of sufficient weight to justify an alert to the public and the scientific community, and to warrant further investigation.”

 Thousands of lawsuits have been filed against Bayer/Janssen over Xarelto’s side effects.
 The lawsuits allege that Xarelto caused users to experience irreversible bleeding that in some cases proved fatal.
 They accuse the manufacturers of misrepresenting the safety and effectiveness of Xarelto and not providing adequate warnings about its risks.

-More than 700 Xarelto lawsuits are also consolidated in Philadelphia state courts.
+Nearly 1,000 Xarelto lawsuits are also consolidated in Philadelphia state courts.